Vida Nueva | Women's Weaving Cooperative

 Ancient Zapotec and Mixtec carvings, from two separate pre-colonial eras of rule, exposed with pride along with some of the original stones of the colonial church in the town center of Teotitlán del Valle.

 Here, the past is always present.

 Despite the numerous contributions women make in traditional communities, they do not hold an equal position of respect and recognition.
-Men are often seen as more important, and therefore hold power over the lives of their wives and children, and are often the victims of domestic and gender violence, specifically with the prevalence of alcoholism.
+Men are often seen as more important, and therefore hold power over the lives of their wives and children, making them all-too-often the victims of domestic and gender violence, specifically with the prevalence of alcoholism.
 Single women, specifically, who don't have a man to “control” and "protect" them, are often the most vulnerable, largely left out of political, economic, and social activities, with limited opportunities to support themselves and their families.
 In communities where there is more access to education, these patriarchal beliefs and customs are changing.
 However, an increasing number of women are left behind by their husbands and eldest sons who migrate to the United States in search of work.
 Many of them die crossing the border, find a new life in the U.S., or never make enough money to send home what their families need to survive.
-There is a great need for economic opportunity in general for rural communities across the nation, but the need for female independence is becoming increasingly clear.
+There is a great need for economic opportunities for rural communities across Mexico, but the need for female independence is becoming increasingly clear.

 Do not blind yourself with alcohol, open your eyes to life. – Say NO to violence.